Hynton/ISDN3000C_Lab09/questions.md

 **Answer:**

+The @app.route('/health') decorator registers the function below it (health_check) as the view handler for HTTP requests to the /health URL path.

 ----------------
 **Question 2:** In Jinja2, what is the difference between `{{ my_variable }}` and `{% for item in my_list %}`?